 Stay Aware of Changing Habits

 One potential problem with revenue management is related to the fact that it will often draw heavily from historical data.
 Although this data is precious, its use can be hindered if significant changes to customer behaviors and habits occur.
+For example, approximately 74 percent of people are interested in hotels using AI to deliver more relevant offers, and 73 percent of people want hotels to offer tech that minimizes contact with the staff and other guests, according to Oracle.
 With this in mind, it is essential that you keep up with any of these changes and that you take these shifts in behaviors or habits into account when making predictions.

 Remember to Place a Focus on Value